 oral history is a subjective methodology... recognising that memory stories are contingent and often fluid, and in ... arguing that oral sources must be judged differently from conventional and documentary materials, but that this in no way detracts from their veracity and utility.
 In the process, oral historians have become both intuitive and imaginative interpreters of their materials.

 Oral history, she concludes, has been redefined as 'an analytic practice as opposed to a method of recovery'.
 Our process includes both: it recovers potentially lost histories, but it also offers a space for women to interrogate their own practice, and the politics of their ability to work in the contemporary industries.
 One of the most incisive and lyrical writers in this area is Italian theorist Alessandro Portelli, who sees oral history as 'what the source and the historian do together at the moment of their encounter in the interview', which ideally will 'connect [the source] with "history" and in turn force history to listen to them'.
-As professional women with established public careers, our interviewees are more like traditional historical sources than those oral historical narrators who tell stories of lives lived outside of the public sphere, at the margins of standard documentation.
-But as they slip from the personal to the professional and back again, the politics of what they are saying is audible.
+As professional women with established public careers, our interviewees are more like traditional historical figures than those oral historical ‘narrators’ who tell stories of lives lived outside of the public sphere, on the margins of standard histories.
+Even so, as our filmmakers slip from the personal to the professional and back again, the politics of what they are saying is audible.
 Portelli is useful again in distinguishing who is doing what work across the process:

 The questions ‘How historical is private life?’ and ‘How personal is history?’ may be asked by the narrator, by the historian, or by both; indeed, the issue of what is private and what is public in a person's narrative is often uncertain, especially if we are after the elusive theme of the history of private life.

 So whilst the history-and archive-building part of interview collecting is relatively straightforward (at its simplest, a way of shedding light on film-historical events through personal reflection), the actual production of them is rather less so.
 Thinking about this enables examination of our methods as well as the way that the interview 'conversation' (etymologically 'living among, abiding with') facilitates a form of self-interrogation by the 'narrator' which seems to articulate the personal, professional and political simultaneously.
 ‘Calling the Shots’, then, is both producing oral histories, and doing oral history.
 Our subjects are both the women's histories (which we are archiving), and the speakers' articulations of those histories.